 As a long-time and generous supporter of our cause, you…

 It has been a month since your last order and…

 I believe you’re someone who travels well, eats in fine restaurants—and appreciates the difference between dinner at a four-star restaurant and a sandwich on the run.

-Years ago, in a classic bk called On Writing Well, William Strunk bemoaned the existence of what he called “creeping nounism.”
+Years ago, in a classic book called On Writing Well, William Zinsser bemoaned the existence of what he called “creeping nounism.”
 Today, we’re immersed in an ocean of “creeping nounism!”